preetisawant/cloud-foundry/monitoring.md

 Grafana is an open-source analytics platform for all metrics collected by Prometheus.
 The deployed Grafana version on your cluster is already configured to use the underlying Prometheus database.
 It also contains some valuable Grafana dashboards.
 See the [Grafana documentation](http://docs.grafana.org/guides/getting_started/) for more information.

+Data from individual panels can be exported from Grafana in CSV format.
+See the [Grafana Export Panel Data documentation](https://grafana.com/docs/reference/sharing/#export-panel-data) for more information.

 ## Getting Started with Monitoring
 {: #gettingStarted_monitor}